TwinkleGarg/SampleGitCode/README.txt

 This is the README file.
-This is added to new repository